LaunchCode-Education-Archived/liftoff-OLD/articles/interview-questions/README.md

 - Why do you want to work as a programmer?

 ### Next Steps
 Next week we will have mock interviews during our career module work.
-This will be a great chance for you to get experience interviewing, and is required as an assignment for this course.
-In preparation for next week continue to think about interview questions, and coming up with answers using a Claim-Evidence based model.
+This will be a great chance for you to get experience interviewing and is required as an assignment for this course.
+In preparation for next week, continue to think about interview questions and coming up with answers using a Claim-Evidence based model.